DefinetlyNotAI/Test_generator/ReadMe.md

 The project is built using Python and SQLite as well as tiny amounts of PowerShell, it uses SQLite as the database.
 The API is designed to be static - non-returning flag and can be used with any frontend framework or application.
-The API is LOCAL - So only having the sourcecode in your server allows the APIs Usage or the DLL
+The API is LOCAL - So only having the source code in your server allows the APIs Usage or having the EXE.

-The project is open-source and available on GitHub at [https://github.com/DefinetlyNotAI/Test-generator](https://github.com/DefinetlyNotAI/Test-generator).
-Feel free to clone the repository and contribute to the project.

 ## Integration 🛠️

 Integrating this project is super easy;

 1) Move this whole directory to your server's directory
-2) Make your server able to communicate and access `config.json` as well as the `DataBase.py`
+2) Make your server able to communicate and access `config.json` as well as the `DataBase.py` or `DataBase.exe`
-3) All the server needs to do is modify the `config.json` file to include required parameters, then execute `DataBase.py`
+3)  All the server needs to do is modify the `config.json` file to include required parameters, then execute `DataBase.py ` or `DataBase.exe`
 4) Once executed a `Exam.xslx` file is produced, you can access it for you newly generated dataset
 5) OPTIONAL: A `.log` is also generated, in case of errors, fallback to it

+You must place the secret key in the first line in the file `cat` or else after August 31st the software will fail.
+I will post the key in the future.

-The `DataBase.py` will not communicate back to you in any way, in case of errors it won't communicate still Reason being this has been tested vigorously, and only fails if the end user/front-end fails The file will however create a `ERROR.temp` file incase a user fault occurs, it will contain predetermined messages, If you want to use this feature, you must include a check on your end for the `ERROR.temp` file, and delete it
+The `DataBase.py` will not communicate back to you in any way, in case of errors it won't communicate.
+Reason being this has been tested vigorously, and only fails if the end user/front-end fails The file will however create a `ERROR.temp` file incase a user fault occurs, it will contain predetermined messages, If you want to use this feature, you must include a check on your end for the `ERROR.temp` file, and delete it